 A.R.S. § 42-5204: The net severance base is 50% of the difference between the gross value of production and the production costs Both the 50% factor and the value of production costs are exclusions from severance taxation.
-Taxing the net severance base at 100% would have generated an additional \$40.2 million in fiscal year 2010/11.
-The tax value of the production costs is unknown
+Taxing the net severance base at 100% would have generated an additional \$40.6 million in FY 2012.
+The tax value of the production costs is unknown.

-SUMMARY OF SEVERANCE TAX EXPENDITURES - FISCAL YEAR 2010/11
+SUMMARY OF SEVERANCE TAX EXPENDITURES - FISCAL YEAR 2012